WillDenby/make-python-faster/src/pythons_execution_model.md

 # 🐍 Python's Execution Model

-Before we start considering how to make our code faster, it's worth recapping how Python programs typically work.
+Before we dive into how to make our code faster, it's worth recapping how Python works.

 CPython is the default and most widely used implementation of the Python programming language.
 It is written in C and Python, providing a foundation for executing Python programs.
 CPython compiles Python code into bytecode, which is then executed by the Python virtual machine.
 The execution model of CPython involves several key components and processes, including parsing, compilation, and interpretation.